drtwisted/godot-google-play-game-services/README.md

 ![alt tag](https://pp.userapi.com/c837229/v837229821/590db/jU-IlKeQn-Q.jpg "Logo")

+## NOTE: ATM module uses an outdated Google API which Google says to deprecate in not so distant future.
+Unfortunatly author has no resources to refactor this module using new API (as of now).
+If YOU wish to do so, your pull-request will be much appreciated and very welcome!

 This is the Google Play Game Services module for Godot Engine (https://github.com/okamstudio/godot)
 - Android only
 - Leaderboards